-Subject to the findings of the Scoping Study, a final rail alignment will be determined in consultation with the NSW Government.
-Depending on the alignment and preferred timing to develop rail services, work may be required during the Stage 1 development to either commence construction or to future-proof the corridor.
+Figure 5-17 broadly indicates how the proposed corridors for the South West Rail Link Extension would approach the airport site.
+A final rail alignment would be determined in consultation with the NSW Government.
+Depending on the alignment and preferred timing to develop rail services, some enabling work may be required during the Stage 1 development to future-proof the corridor.
 Any such work is expected to be subject to a separate approval process.